collective/collective.twitter.action/README.txt

 =====

 Simply add this product to your buildout and the new action should be available.
-You need to have at least one twitter account authorized for the current site.
+You need to have at least one twitter account authorized for the current site, to do so, read the documentation for a dependency of this package http://pypi.python.org/pypi/collective.twitter.accounts